All Episodes

 That's who Barack Obama is.

-And he is he is just he's behaving as any community organizer does, who is an acolyte of Saul Olinski, whose objective is chaos and the destruction of American capitalism or capitalism anywhere.
+And he is just, he's behaving as any community organizer does who is an acolyte of Saul Olinski, whose objective is chaos and the destruction of American capitalism or capitalism anywhere.

-So you can sit there and act outraged at the media, but the media are just slaves to Obama, and they're gonna follow his lead.
+So you can sit there and act outraged at the media, but the media are just slaves to Obama, and they're going to follow his lead.

 And so your anger here needs to be taken to the top.